Trusted WordPress tutorials, when you need them most.

 Monitoring SQL Queries

-The Query Monitor plugin allows you to monitor all SQL queries, queries by caller, and queries by component.
+The Query Monitor plugin enables you to monitor all SQL queries, the number of queries by caller, and queries by component.
 The queries by component section shows you the queries made by plugins, themes, and core files.

 SQL queries